BriancaKnight/currency-exchanger/README.md

 ## Setup/Installation Requirements

+# Cloning Instructions
 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.
 * Install Node.js with `npm install`.
 * To build the webpack run `npm run build`
 * To start the development server run `npm run start`
 * To lint the project run `npm run lint`

+# API Key Instructions
+* Make an account at https://www.exchangerate-api.com/ to get your personalized API key.
+* Create a file named `.env` in the root of your directory.
+Make sure `.env` is added to your `.gitignore` directory.
+* Store your API key in your `.env` file with the syntax `API_KEY=(your-api-key-goes-here)`

 ## Known Bugs